lineality/definition_behavior_studies/README.md

 "Easy things are hard."
 Saying you want to coordinate around tasks, goals, and bits of information (such as blurbs, notes and message) sounds easy, but it is not only difficult but invisibly difficult.

-Even given all the technology in 2024, with the caveat that you can't use an expensive subscription service to make the problem go away (which may resemble a similar clear-web deep-web problem as well as simply cost)
+Even given all the technology in 2024, with the caveat that you cannot use an expensive subscription service to make the problem go away (which may resemble a similar clear-web deep-web problem as well as simply cost):

 ### Three Questions on Collaboration Tools.
 1. Features: What User-Features/Functionalities are needed for a project to use best-practice satisfying the standards of (if not using all methods of) Agile Agile-Khaneman-Tversky-Decision Project-Product Management?